-The draft rule made by the Commission is attached to and published with this draft rule determination.
-The key features of the draft rule were outlined in section 2.1.
-Having regard to the issues raised in the rule change request and during consultation, the Commission is satisfied that the draft rule will, or is likely to, contribute to the achievement of the NEO and NERO for the following reasons:
+The final rule made by the Commission is attached to and published with this final rule determination.
+The key features of the final rule are outlined in section 2.1.

+Having regard to the issues raised in the rule change request and during consultation, the Commission is satisfied that the final rule will, or is likely to, contribute to the achievement of the NEO and NERO for the following reasons:

-- by facilitating AEMO's high level design, the amendments made to the NER are likely to improve the retail customer transfer process by removing regulatory and administrative processes that were outdated and contributing to delays and failed transfers. - the clarifications made in this determination regarding the use of estimate reads for final bills and the amendment made to the model terms and conditions for standard retail contracts will increase transparency and certainty within the transfer process.
+- The amendments made to the NER are likely to improve the retail customer transfer process by removing regulatory and administrative processes that were outdated and contributing to delays and failed transfers.
+It does this by: - Providing AEMO, and industry more broadly through AEMO's procedure consultation process, the flexibility to choose the most effective and efficient customer switching process. - Removing prescription in the NER, which has now been superseded by other rules that more effectively and efficiently resolve the issues. - The clarifications made in this determination regarding the use of estimate reads for final bills and the amendment made to the model terms and conditions for standard retail contracts will increase transparency and certainty within the transfer process. - The clarifications in this determination also act as a check that the current Rules provide adequate consumer protections related to retail customer transfers and support consumer choice of retail energy market products and services.

-This rule also meets the "consumer protection test" of the NERO.
-It does so by strengthening the consumer protections in the model terms and conditions for standard retail contracts relating to customer transfers.
+This rule also meets the "consumer protection test" of the NERO by strengthening the consumer protections in the model terms and conditions for standard retail contracts relating to customer transfers.

-Further detail on the draft rule and the Commission's reasons for making it can be found in chapters three to six.
+Further detail on the final rule and the Commission's reasons for making it can be found in chapters three to six.